ToolShedTested

 4.5

-Best cordless multi-tool under $100.
+Best cordless multi-tool within this budget tier.
 Brushless motor, universal blade fit system, Starlock compatible.

 Best Corded Under $100